 - Outranking Share: This is how often your ad showed in a higher position or when your ad appeared and competitors didn’t.

-Study The Ads
+Study Your Competitor’s Ads

 Studying your ads and comparing your ad copy to a competitor’s can give you a good idea of whether your efforts are paying off.
 If you notice that every time you search your keywords your ad appears at the top, you’re likely winning your auctions against competitors.
-If you begin to notice your ads don’t even crack the top three, it may be time to reevaluate budget and keywords.
+If you begin to notice your ads don’t even crack the top three, it may be time to reevaluate your budget and keywords.

 Taking Action

 Once you begin to make changes around your competition, be sure to take your ego out of it.
 It’s easy to get frustrated when your paid efforts aren’t going the way you’d hoped.
-If you do decide to make a change, be sure you’ve thought it through and have weighed the pros and cons with ample research.
+If you decide to make a change, be sure you’ve thought it through and weighed the pros and cons with ample research.

 The Takeaway

 PPC advertising is different for every business.
 Some may not have any competitors and dominate the results page, and some may have too many competitors that they need to rise above.
-Regardless, no two ad campaigns are the same.
-By doing thorough competitor research, making a plan, and taking proper action you can give your campaign a strong chance in the auction and hopefully beat your competition.